pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1178 Concurrency

+Today I start to learn about concurrency in Java, I notice that I have a lot of lacks in this topic in the programming world.
+The next year I want to be a Java Developer Certificate by Oracle, I think that this topic is necessary.

 ##### Day 1177 Create a Facade

 I remember in the microservice world for example if service A needs new functionality for example work with microservice C but microservice C do not have the same communication protocol.
 You need to modify the microservice A to work with this protocol.
 Maybe you do not want to add this new protocol to microservice A at this moment, a Facade microservice can save your life.
 One new microservice only designed to permit the communication between A ↔ B. I don't remember in which book I read about this.
 But today I use this for doing some work.